jtkim00000/riscv-cpu/README.md

 # Pipelined RISC-V CPU

-This document is an indepth description and documentation of the Pipelined RISC-V CPU, an original personal project
+This document is an indepth description and documentation of the Pipelined RISC-V CPU that I designed and built from scratch.

+If interested, check out my other project, LC-3 CPU: https://github.com/jtkim00000/lc3-cpu

+All hand-assembled machine code programs that I used to verify CPU functionality can be found at:
+- docs/single_cycle_tests
+- docs/no_hazard_pipelined_tests
+- docs/hazard_pipelined_tests

 ## Table of Contents
 - [Overview](#overview)